Application Fee (non-refundable): $55.00

 All required application materials and documents must be received in order for an

 application to be considered complete and before an admission decision can be made.

 Applications and supporting materials received after the program deadline will only be considered on a space-available basis.

-Minimum overall GPA of 2.75 on a 4.0 scale at the Baccalaureate level calculated on all undergraduate work attempted in which letter grades were awarded.
+Minimum overall GPA of 2.75 on a 4.0 scale at the Baccalaureate level calculated on all undergraduate work attempted.

 Minimum of a Bachelor’s degree or equivalent from an accredited college or university.
 To be used to satisfy degree requirement, evaluation of foreign educational transcripts must show degree(s) earned that are the U.S. equivalency of degree(s) required by the program.